Multiparty Quantum Mutual Information: An alternative definition

-To sum up, we have introduced the notion of operational quantum mutual information (OQMI) and generalized it to multipartite setting.
-It is non-negative, and has the interpretation of total correlation.
-We then employed OQMI to define multiparty quantum discord.
-Surprisingly, we found that more quantumness can be harnessed by performing measurements on a larger number of parties which is quite counter-intuitive.
-The symmetric version of quantum discord reveals the maximal quantumness.
+{\it Conclusion}.-- To sum up, we have proposed an alternative definition of quantum mutual information for multipartite setting.
+It is non-negative, and obeys monotonicity under partial trace and any completely positive map.
+We argue that it manifests total correlation of a multiparty quantum system.
+We then employed this definition of quantum mutual information to define multiparty quantum discord.
+Surprisingly, we found that more quantumness can be harnessed by performing measurement on larger number of parties which is quite counter-intuitive.
+The symmetric quantum discord reveals the maximal quantumness.
 This suggests that measured mutual information should not be interpreted as classical correlation.
-We believe that our work will provide further insights in understanding the nature of non-classical correlations.
+We believe that our work will provide further insights in understanding the nature of non-classical correlations.\\

+A.K. thanks Ujjwal Sen for useful suggestions and illuminating discussions, and acknowledges research fellowship from the Department of Atomic Energy, Government of India.